Why You Need Dance Studio Insurance

 What is so great about insurance is that you’re able to obtain the coverage you need to protect your students, visitors, and business.
 Participants liability can help guard against this risk.
 Equipment in the studio must be in good working order including the status of the building itself such as the flooring, the mirrors, the bars and so on.
 A robust commercial liability policy must ensure the studio has access to the tools and resources that will allow it to continue operating.
 The building itself requires care, maintenance and protection: boilers must remain safe and operable, and the building envelope must remain intact.

-Liability and lawsuits
+Liability and Lawsuits

 Commercial insurance also has provisions for protecting against lawsuits and covering legal expenses.
 There are several buckets for protecting studios: Errors and Omissions (E&O), commercial general liability (CGL), participants liability and Directors and Officers (D&O) coverage.
 D&O applies to larger studios that have a board of directors.

 If you own a dance studio, contact us today to protect your business.